grzegorzmazur/yacas/docs/reference_manual/functional.rst

    apply a function to all entries in a list

-   :param fn: function to apply
-   :param list: list of arguments

    This function is a shorthand for :func:`MapSingle`.
 It successively applies the function ``fn`` to all the entries in ``list`` and returns a list containing the results.
 The parameter ``fn`` can either be a string containing the name of a function or a pure  function.